jlpintolousinha/Nanodegree-Robotics/Project 3/3D_percetion_writeup.md

 **The goals / steps to complete this project were the following:**

-1. Exercise 1 steps: Implementation of data filtering and RANSAC plane fitting.
-2. Exercise 2 steps: Include clustering technique for segmentation.
-3. Exercise 3 steps: Objects' features extracted and SVM trained.
-4. Implement object recognition via the exercises.
+1. Get familiar with the concept of Point Cloud Library.
+2. Implement data filtering techniques for image recognition from a RGB camera.
+3. Understand Random Sample Consensus (RANSAC) plane fitting for identifying the points of an identified model.
+4. Perform clustering segmentation in the generated Point Cloud Library.
+5. Extract object's features extracted and train a Support Vector Machine (SVM).
+6. Recognixe objects detected by the RGB camera.

 [//]: # (Image References)
-[image1]: ./joint_axes.png
-[image2]: ./figure_theta123.png
 [image3]: ./image1.png
 [image4]: ./image2.png
 [image5]: ./image3.png